chaimleib/hebcalfmt/README.md

 Showing zmanim for upcoming days is also possible, since you have the power to do arithmetic with times and durations.

+If hebcal's classic output is mostly what you want, but you are only interested in the zmanim, we provide a `timedEvents` function for you.
+You can then filter these `hebcal.TimedEvent` structs yourself, based on their `.Flags` or `.Desc` or anything else.

 <details>
     <summary>examples/thisShabbos.tmpl</summary>